 Honorary Life Membership of the Union may be granted by Union Executive.

 Visiting membership of the Union may be granted to members of Students' Unions in other Colleges or Universities for a period not exceeding twelve months, upon payment of a membership fee as laid down by Union Executive.
 Visiting membership application must be recommended by either a Union club/society or the Student Activities Team.
-Applications can be considered by the Activities Officer on behalf of Union Executive.
+Applications can be considered by the Activities and Engagement Officer on behalf of Union Executive.

 Honorary Life Members, Visiting and Associate members are not granted full membership rights and therefore cannot take part in the democratic procedures of the Union such as voting in Union elections or hold elected office.